 The professional reputation of Exponent and its consultants is critical to our ability to successfully compete for new client engagements and attract or retain professionals.
+Proven or unproven allegations against us may damage our professional reputation.
 Any factors that damage our professional reputation could have a material adverse effect on our business.